-Then i placed the C-Clamps in the same place, and tighten them down until all of the springs come together.
+Then i placed the C-Clamps in the same places, and tightened them down until all of the springs came together, while using the alignment bolt to guide them straight together.
 Then put the nut on the alignment bolt, and put the rubber stop and the hex bolt back through.
-I just tightened both of these bolts down until they stopped, and they both just STOPPED, so there was no going tighter, and there is no torquing them.
+Tighten down both.

 After that, slowly remove the C-Clamps until it is free!
-We are now done with inside the garage!
-So heft it into where you have your truck at!
-(Unless its in the garage already)
+Now you can take a rag and wipe all the excess grease on it, so it doesn't get everywhere while you working with it.
+Then we are now done with inside the garage!
+So heft it to where you have your truck at!

 First thing before you attach the leafs back on your truck, is clean all the mounting points!
-I wiped them all down, sprayed some simple green in there, i even took the shackle in the house and cleaned it in the sink!
+I used the simple green and a rag to get anything that was in there.
+The cleaner the better, as it will prevent future squeaks!

 No pics for the rest of this, I apologize, if further help is needed, i would be happy to assist you.